Simon Brendle

-Simon Brendle (born June 1981) is a German mathematician working in differential geometry and nonlinear partial differential equations.
-He received his Dr. rer. nat. from Tübingen University under the supervision of Gerhard Huisken (2001).
+Simon Brendle (born June 1981) is a German-American mathematician working in differential geometry and nonlinear partial differential equations.
+At the age of 19, he received his Dr. rer. nat. from Tübingen University under the supervision of Gerhard Huisken (2001).
 He was a professor at Stanford University (2005–2016), and is currently a professor at Columbia University.
 He has held visiting positions at MIT, ETH Zürich, Princeton University, and Cambridge University.

 Contributions to mathematics

 Simon Brendle has solved major open problems regarding the Yamabe equation in conformal geometry.
 This includes his counterexamples to the compactness conjecture for the Yamabe problem, and the proof of the convergence of the Yamabe flow in all dimensions (conjectured by Richard Hamilton).
 In 2007, he proved the differentiable sphere theorem (in collaboration with Richard Schoen), a fundamental problem in global differential geometry.
 In 2012, he proved the Hsiang–Lawson's conjecture, a longstanding problem in minimal surface theory.
 He has also worked on singularity formation in the mean curvature flow and Ricci flow, solving a question concerning the uniqueness of self-similar solutions to the Ricci flow which arose in the context of Grigori Perelman's work.